vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 - Outputs (`endpoint.output`)
 - Errors (`endpoint.error`)

-Everything we need is encoded in one of these three fields of an endpoint, and all the three is built on the same abstraction called `HttpCodec`.
+Everything we need is encoded in one of these three fields of an endpoint, and all three are built on the same abstraction called `HttpCodec`.
 Still there is a significant difference in what we want to do with inputs versus what we want to do with outputs and errors, so we can write two different traversals for gathering all the necessary information from them.

 ### Inputs